 The students photographed all three of Brazil’s matches in the favela.
-Some people watched the matches in cafes, but most residents moved out onto the street for makeshift street parties, watching the matches on huge TV screens. domain like Though hesitant at first, our students soon became adept at capturing the joyously boisterous celebrations of Brazil’s march to the semi-finals of the World Cup.
+Some people watched the matches in cafes, but most residents moved out onto the street for makeshift street parties, watching the matches on huge TV screens.
+Though hesitant at first, our students soon became adept at capturing the joyously boisterous celebrations of Brazil’s march to the semi-finals of the World Cup.
 We also ventured into the centre of Sao Paulo to photograph the Praca da Se, the elegant Cathedral square filled tourists, beggars and homeless citizens; the Mercado Municipal, the huge central market filled with colourful produce and the rich fragrance of meat, fish and cheeses; the charming port town of Santos with it’s crumbling colonial elegance amidst gigantic lorries trundling along the seafront, as well as a visit to the hallowed shrine of Santos football stadium and museum; and an evening in the Sao Paulo Fan Park for the England v Uruguay match, documenting the strange tribal behaviour of English football fans.
 But most of all it was about witnessing eight young men and women from the favelas, some with no photography experience, grow in photographic ability, as well as in their own self-belief and confidence.

 From the very beginning in 2010, ‘Wembley to Soweto’ has been blessed with some sort of magic.
 Good people do good things when we least expect it.
 By sheer coincidence, my very last night in Sao Paulo was the night of the Queen’s Birthday, which the British Consulate kindly invited myself, Baqueta and Monique to attend.
 Prince Harry was to be the guest of honour.
 One day later and these young students would never have had the chance to attend such a prestigious and glitzy event.